Full-Time; Non-exempt; Benefitted; This is a Union position

 - Must be detail-oriented, accurate, efficient, and well organized.

-- Direct experience as a CalFresh, WIC or other federal benefit program recipient
+- Direct experience as a CalFresh, WIC programs participant

-This position is 75% (25-34 hours/week depending on program need), hourly position; starting pay range is $21.20 to $24.37, depending on qualifications.
+This position is full-time, 40 hours per week, hourly; starting pay range is $25.79 to $28.36, depending on qualifications.
 Please note that only internal candidates are eligible for the highest starting pay rate.
 This position is entirely grant funded and dependent on grant funding.
 This position is eligible for pro-rated benefits which include fully paid employee medical, dental, optional vision plan, fully vested 401K plan, vacation/sick/holiday pay, Employee Assistance Program and EcoStore discount.

 How to Apply